 We have set up this page as a source of online information for our residents and their families as well as the community at large as we address concerns about the coronavirus (COVID-19) at Sharon Towers.
 We urge you to check this page regularly for updates as conditions change.

 At Sharon Towers, the health and well-being of our residents, employees and visitors is our primary concern.
-Because of the type of care many of our residents receive, residents and employees are often in close proximity, making the spread of infectious disease a constant concern.
+Because of the type of care many of our residents receive, residents and employees are often in close proximity, making the potential spread of infectious disease a constant concern.

-Anyone wishing to receive updates is encouraged to to use the blue button on this page to sign up
+Anyone wishing to receive updates is encouraged to use the blue button on this page to sign up

 Information Sources Guiding Our Response to COVID-19

 Addressing communicable diseases is a fundamental part of our Emergency Response Plan (ERP).
-As new and specific threats emerge from the novel coronavirus (COVID-19), we use the foundation of our ERP to address the specific dangers and constantly evolve our tactics as new data becomes available.
+As new and specific threats emerge from the novel coronavirus (COVID-19), we use the foundation of our ERP to address the specific dangers and constantly evolve our tactics as new data become available.